sergeballif/NSC-Math-181/Specifications.md

 # Specifications for Student Work in Math 181

-## Specifications for Pass/No Pass work on Guided Practice, Concept Quizzes, and WeBWorK
+## Specifications for Pass/No Pass work on Guided Practice, Daily Quizzes, Miniprojects, Problems, and WeBWorK Journal

 The rules for determining Pass/No Pass work on these three items are very simple: